 How many people live in your home?

 Households vary in size as families evolve.
-Two person households can expand and then contract again over time as children come into and move out of the home.
+Two-person households can expand and then contract again over time as children come in and move out of the home.
 As a consequence, the hot water system that you installed 10 years ago may not be keeping up with the current demand.
 Alternatively, you may have a large unit which at one time had to cater for a busy family but is now wasting power heating a huge tank of water which you’ll never fully use.